This lab is an introduction to Texture Mapping. It is organized by the following sections:

 Please note: although it would appear that your texture images can be of varying sizes, you must use images with both the width and height a power of 2.
 For instance, valid sizes would be: 64 x16, 256 x 256, 128 x 128, and 16 x 4.
 Whereas invalid sizes would be: 100 x 100, 6 x 4, 5 x 5, and 2 x 22.

 If you do have an odd size image, you can use the gluScaleImage() function in your code.
 Refer to the Online OpenGL manual.

 The following are a list of references which were used in the making of this lab:

-Click here for a zipped XCode Project.
-You will have to unzip this file and double click on NeHe-Lesson-06.xcodeproj.
+Click here for a zipped file of the code.
+You will have to unzip the file and make the executable.

 The code for this exercise is provided from http://nehe.gamedev.net (lesson 6).
 Modify the code by following these steps:

 For a little more on texture mapping, click here.